necrophonic/necrophonic/README.md

 $> hugo
 ```

 This will build a new `public` folder.
-Commit and push back to `master`
+Commit and push back to `master` in the submodule

 ## License